Easy Homemade Recipes

 Here are a few ways to make your Italian cannoli recipe a little different and unique:

-• Lemon Flavor - add lemon juice to the ricotta filling
+• Lemon Flavor - add lemon zest to the ricotta filling

-• Orange Zest - add orang zest for a citrus flavor
+• Orange Zest - add orange zest for a citrus flavor

-• Chocolate - add cocoa or chocolate chips to the ricotta filling for a chocolate cannoli option
+• Chocolate - add hazelnut spread, cocoa or chocolate chips to the ricotta filling for a chocolate cannoli option

 • Custard - add custard to the ricotta filling for a half and half filling